By Mary Kate McGrath - March 22, 2018

 There are a few additional practices schools can include in the crisis management plans to optimize cell phones as a personal safety tool.
 Schools can implement a mass notification system to keep students, faculty, and staff members informed in case of an emergency.
-A fast, reliable notification system like Rave Alert can inform everyone on campus, including teachers and students, if there is an emergency.
+A fast, reliable notification system can inform everyone on campus, including teachers and students, if there is an emergency.
 If students have their phones on hand, an alerting system can prevent the spread of misinformation and give teachers and students the information they need to act appropriately during an emergency.

-The Rave Panic Button app can help teachers clearly communicate an emergency to 9-1-1, on-site personnel, and first responders.
+A panic button app can help teachers clearly communicate an emergency to 9-1-1, on-site personnel, and first responders.
 If there is a crisis, teachers can contact help at the press of a button.
-The app is preset with five call buttons, including active shooter, fire, or a medical emergency.
+One such app is preset with five call buttons, including active shooter, fire, or a medical emergency.
 The app delivers an instant notification to on-site employees and security personnel, and the automated functionality allows school workers to take immediate action during a crisis, such as initiating a lockdown or responding with an AED.
 It also allows for internal communication, allowing teachers to contact on-site groups or other employees.
 In an emergency, this can help distribute appropriate and accurate information across the school campus.

 There are pros and cons to allowing students to carry cell phones.
 When safety is at stake, it is worth considering student cellphone usage in school policy and crisis management plans.
 Cell phones can be an important personal safety tool if used for effective communication where accurate information is vital.